 Here in Australia we are not immune to the “disregard thy neighbour” urge.
-Queensland senator Matt Canavan expressed similar anti cooperation sentiments last year when he said, “I made the mistakes too.
+Policymakers like Queensland senator Matt Canavan have expressed similar anti cooperation sentiments.
+Canavan stated last year, “I made the mistakes too.
 I have been a supporter of the Paris Agreement because Australia has benefited from international agreements.
 But things have changed.
 With the need to secure our manufacturing industry and the clear breakdown of international cooperation, we must face the fact that era is over.

 “We should end our participation in the Paris Agreement, given the more immediate need to secure our manufacturing jobs.
 And we should rule out any moves to net-zero emissions or a future global agreement on carbon until other countries, much larger than us, demonstrate real reductions in their carbon emissions.”